calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/puddings.md

     * Why did they create a working implementation for us to use?
     * Why did they show us how to use it with `curl`
     * Why did they show the foundations of 3 possible technologies with examples
-* And then you decided to write 600 unfocused words that was not related to the business-requirement, specification, goal, target, assessment-objective?
 * Why did you try to justify a technology that you have not even attempted to serve a REST endpoint that returns JSON?
     * This is not trivial in Django -> DjangoRESTFramework